LEARN TO DRAW AND PAINT IN KAPITI

 Make-ups apply only in the term you have missed classes.

 I offer private one on one classes to anyone who is not a current student, at any stage in their artistic development at the cost of $120 per hour.
 There is also a block booking option, where you can buy a three week slot for $300 or a five week slot for $470.
+If you choose to come to private lessons long term, the fee is $80 per hour.
 You make rapid progress in a one to one environment, where you have my 100% attention and the content is tailored specifically for your requirements.

 If you have any queries, feel free to contact me.